w3c/i18n-discuss/notes/chinese-client-server.md

 Another good method is like many search engines, normalizing Simplified and Traditional Chinese in queries.
 For example, searching 为人民服务 or 爲人民服務 ("serve the people" in Simplified and Traditional Chinese) will find all Simplified and Traditional Chinese results.

 This method has been used in handwriting, telegraph codes, and manual reading.
-However, in the digital era, because each character has its own code point, the "one character to one code point" process makes it impossible to find many variant characters and the information becomes "zombie information" in the end.
+In the digital era, every character has its own code point.
+Therefore, the "one character to one code point" process makes it impossible to find many variant characters.
+As a result, the information becomes "zombie information".

 ![Chinese telegraph code
 ](chinese-client-server-data/Chinese_telegraph_code.png "Chinese telegraph code